UCLA Bruins men's soccer: Stadium

 From 1969 until 2017 the Bruins played at Frank Marshall Field of Drake Stadium on campus.
 The stadium is named in honor of Elvin C. "Ducky" Drake, UCLA's long time trainer and former student athlete.
-Film producer Marshall graduated from UCLA.
+Film producer Marshall graduated from UCLA and played on the first NCAA soccer team from 1966-1968.

 In 2018, the program moved into the soccer-specific stadium, Wallis Annenberg Stadium, along with the women's soccer program.